CivityNL/civity-docs-edit/Dataplatform/dataplatform_USERS_PersonalProfile.md

 ## Account Information

-> Your API key is private and unique, do not share this with anybody!
+> Your API key is private and unique, do not share this with anybody.

 You may find your user profile by clicking on your name at the top of the page.